Commercial Greenhouse Design and Construction: A How-to Guide

 • Location/Climate

-Common Types Of Greenhouse Plans
+Common Types of Greenhouse Plans

 Even-Span Greenhouse

-An even-span greenhouse is a very common structure type.
+An even-span greenhouse is a common structure type.
 Even-span greenhouses are single-room structures with an even-pitched roof.

 Uneven-Span Greenhouse